seed-labs/seed-emulator/examples/03-dns-infra/README.md

 Note that the `getZone` call may create more than one zones.
 For example, in this call, it actually created three new zones - the root zone (`.`), the `.com` TLD zone (`com.`), and the `example.com` zone (`example.com.`).

-## Step 4: create an autonomous system and host the root zone (`.`)
+## Step 4: create an autonomous system and host node for the root zone (`.`)

 Now we have the zones, but we still need to host it somewhere.
 Let's first create an autonomous system for hosting our root server.
+Note that we are only creating server nodes now and not installing services on the nodes yet.
+We will do the installations later.

 ### Step 4.1: create the autonomous system instance